Awesome: Video Game Levels N-S

 Super Robot Wars

-- Super Robot Wars D, level 16, Jupiter route.
+- Super Robot Wars Destiny, level 16, Jupiter route.
 The pure exhilaration of re-enacting the only sequence in Getter Robo more awesome than the Stoner Sunshine sequence knows no bounds.
 With Shin Getter Robo, Getter Shin Dragon, Judau and the ZZ Gundam, and Ru and the Gundam Mk.
 III facing down a horde of Eldritch Abominations, Shin Dragon effectively evens the odds single-handedly with a horde of Game Breaker powers.
 Even the game notes this, and makes sure that it requires extensive upgrades for the next chunk of the game.

 - Episode 30 of Super Robot Wars Original Generation 2 also counts.
 Sure it's a top moment for Sanger Zonvolt, and you get two of the most awesome mechs in the game as well.
 But after the episode name and number splashes across the screen you have the boss break the 4th wall with a "Episode 30?
 What the hell does that mean?!"